Trigger Point Pain Finder: Leg, Ankle & Foot

 Many lower-leg and foot symptoms come from muscular referral patterns, not just local strain.
 Tight or overloaded trigger points in the calves, tibialis muscles, peroneals, intrinsic foot muscles, hamstrings, and even the glutes can send pain downward into the lower leg and foot.

-Why Leg, Ankle & Foot Pain Happens
+Why Leg, Ankle & Foot Pain Can Develop

 Common causes include: